vmware-archive/clarity/apps/website/get-started/developing/README.md

 npm install @cds/react --save
 ```

 Once installed import the component into your JavaScript or Typescript file.
+You'll repeat these steps for any additional components that you use.

 ```typescript
 import { CdsAlert } from '@cds/react/alert';